XavierElon/v4/src/content/jobs/OLE/index.md

 - Develop commands for the command line interface for the Raspberry Pi.
 - Develop and implement VM images via Vagrant and Docker Images
 - Update and maintain website repositories
+- Communicate with the CTO daily to talk about perplexing problems or go over future projects
+- Perform web scraping via Python Scripts